 After you have maxed out your employer 403B/401K for you and your spouse and any governmental 457s, a backdoor Roth should be your next step!
 Read more to find out how.

-The Pareto Principle can be stated many ways, but the idea is that 20% of the work will get you 80% of the results.
-Physician finance is no different.
-It is the job of the financial industry to make things seem complicated.
-However, they don’t have to be, and you can certainly do all of … Read more
+The Pareto Principle can be stated many ways, but the premise is that 20% of the work will get you 80% of the results.
+Investing advice for doctors is no different.
+It may seem complicated, but with a little knowledge about what falls into the 20% doctors need to know about personal finance it doesn’t … Read more